open-contracting/standard/standard/docs/en/support/governance.md

 * Changes are easy to identify and are transparent, and publishers, users and intermediaries have clear documentation to allow them to update their data and tools;

-Changes to the OCDS schema should be made periodically, with the version number of the standard incremented to indicate that changes have been made, and a change-log maintained.
+Changes to the OCDS schema should be made periodically, with the version number of the standard incremented to indicate that changes have been made, and a changelog maintained.

 ### Versions